Couroutines#

 Implements

-declared return type.
+promise_interfacefor coroutines with anamongoc_emitterdeclared return type.
 Only the notable members are documented below.-

 unique_handler fin_handler#